kadir-zabun/DSA210-project/README.md

 # Spotify and Activity Data Analysis

 ## Description ##
 This project analyzes the relationship between my step count and the amount of time I spent listening music.
 First I looked at the distribution of my daily step count and the distribution of the amount of time I spent listening to music.
 I looked at the monthly and the daily distributions so that I can analyze the data more accurately.
-I had almost a 7 year data from my streaming history but there was not quite available data for my step count.
-So while visualizing the data seperately, I used all the data for each graph.
-When I combined them to see the whether there is a relationship between them, I used only the time periods when each data are available and there is no missing slots.
+I had almost 7 year data from my streaming history but there was not quite available data for my step count.
+So while visualizing the data seperately, I used all the data for each graph but when I combined them to see whether there is a relationship between them, I used only the time periods when each data are available and there is no missing slots.

 ## Motivation ##